 - Conditional settings to control where to display template parts

-Overall, if you’re a fan of the Visual Composer (WPBakery Page Builder) interface and always wished that you could use it for full WordPress theme building, the new Visual Composer might be for you.
+Overall, if you’re a fan of the Visual Composer (WPBakery Page Builder) interface and always wish to use it for full WordPress theme building, the new Visual Composer might be for you.

-Price: Visual Composer starts at $59 for use on a single site
+Price: Visual Composer starts at $49 for use on a single site.

 Which Is the Best Website/Theme Builder Plugin for You?

 While all of these WordPress theme builder plugins let you design your entire website using visual, drag-and-drop interfaces, they all approach things in a somewhat different way.

 Therefore, it’s hard to recommend a single plugin because they all have their own strengths and weaknesses and appeal to different audiences.